paramaggarwal/blog/content/a-nascent-idea-for-another-currency:-goodwill/index.md

 ---
-title: "A nascent idea for another currency: Goodwill"
+title: 'A nascent idea for another currency: Goodwill'
-description: "First there was the barter system.
+description: 'First there was the barter system.
 The advantage: you can’t have infinite goods and most goods perished if not used or lost value.
-The disadvantage: difficult to store most goods and difficult to…"
+The disadvantage: difficult to store most goods and difficult to…'
-date: "2016-02-19T16:46:10.668Z"
+date: '2016-02-19T16:46:10.668Z'
 categories:
   - Musings
   - Thought Experiment